eliaslebed/angular-bookshelf/README.md

   4. That's all what you need

 🚀 Guideline Server:
+  1. In cloned repository open root folder, then in terminal run ```cd mockserver```

-  1. There is a fake REST API with [json server](https://github.com/typicode/json-server) run it with ```json-server db.json --routes routes.json --no-cors``` pipeline
+  2. There is a fake REST API with [json server](https://github.com/typicode/json-server) run it with ```json-server db.json --routes routes.json --no-cors``` pipeline
-  2. That's all what you need
+  3. That's all what you need

 🚀 Project requirements: